Halla Bol

-Halla Bol (Raise Your Voice) is an Indian Hindi-language drama film directed by Rajkumar Santoshi.
-Halla Bol stars Ajay Devgn and Vidya Balan in pivotal roles and a number of celebrities from the Hindi and other film industries appear as themselves.
-Produced by Samee Siddiqui, the film's score and soundtrack was composed by Sukhwinder Singh, while Natarajan Subramaniam and Steven Bernard were the cinematographer and editor respectively.
+Halla Bol (Raise Your Voice) is a 2008 Indian Hindi-language drama film written and directed by Rajkumar Santoshi.
+Halla Bol stars Pankaj Kapur, Ajay Devgn and Vidya Balan in pivotal roles and a number of celebrities from the Hindi and other film industries appear as themselves.
+Produced by Samee Siddiqui, the film's score and soundtrack were composed by Sukhwinder Singh, while Natty Subramaniam and Steven Bernard were the cinematographer and editor respectively.
 It was released on 11 January 2008.
+The film was remade with an adapted story in Bengali in 2010 named Pratidwandi.

 The film touches upon the Jessica Lall murder case, Aamir Khan's involvement with the Narmada Bachao Andolan, the Right to Information Act, and public participation in fighting corruption.
 It also references the theatre group Jan Natya Manch, whose leader, theatre activist Safdar Hashmi, was killed by political rivals while performing a street play by the same name, Halla Bol!, in 1989.

 Plot

-Ashfaque (Ajay Devgn) is a small town boy aspiring to be a film star in the Hindi film industry.
+Ashfaque (Ajay Devgn) is a small-town boy aspiring to be a film star in the Hindi film industry.
 He joins a street theatre group run by a reformed dacoit Sidhu (Pankaj Kapur), who uses street theatre as a medium to bring about an awakening in the masses.
 Ashfaque struggles to give a creative vent to the actor in him in order to realise his dreams.
 Ashfaque's determined struggle pays off and he gets a break in films.
 He gets a new screen name – Sameer Khan.
 He moves up the success ladder in a very short time.

 Soon, he becomes Sameer Khan the superstar.
 Amidst all the adulation and applause, he slowly loses his own identity.
 He forgets his real self and imbibes all characteristics of the various roles played by him on screen.
 Corruption overtakes his entire system, alienating him from all loved ones, including his wife Sneha (Vidya Balan).